 [Section 97YG inserted by No. 20 of 2002 s.
 4.]

 97YH.
-Burden of proof
+Burden of proof in s.
+97YF proceedings

 In any proceedings for a contravention of section 97YF, if it is proved that an employer took any course of action mentioned in that section against or in relation to an employee after the employee, or where applicable the representative of a represented person, refused to enter into —

-(a) an EEA;
+(a) an EEA; or

 (b) an EEA that contains or does not contain particular provisions; or